 The children’s arms were always adorned in floaties, their every limb flailing in some way as they snuffed water with their poor inflamed nostrils and gulped down gallons of chlorine.
-Now I realize why their mothers were so attentive: the kids were begging the Fates to take them, dragging their chins in the water and pleading for a powwow with the Grim Reaper.
+Now I realize why their mothers were so attentive: The kids were begging the Fates to take them, dragging their chins in the water and pleading for a powwow with the Grim Reaper.
 Every time I witnessed yet another nautical slam dunk I thanked God for the floaties, because without them the lifeguard might’ve needed to do his job.
 When they stepped out of the water they were red-eyed and snotty, happy to look like Rudolph the Red-Nosed Reindeer tripping on a THC high.

 And sitting like cranky royals on their thrones were the ever-annoyed teenage lifeguards.
 They were speckled in acne and bedecked in bad attitudes, and they came in an abundance of different shapes, sizes, and skin tones, but each one of them wore the same pinched lemonsquint as if they’d been trying to expel a turd for five years and still hadn’t become number one in their battle with number two.
 They were lessons in negative body language, surveying the vastness of their aqueous domain like the sniveling spawns of Poseidon or the poolside police.
 I swam with civil caution and never ran on the slick cement.
-But every so often something melted their iceberg scowls: The daily flirt.
-Surpassing all stereotypes, they became cool as mint and smooth as honey for the sake of impressing their beaus.
+But every so often something melted their iceberg scowls: the daily flirt.
+Fulfilling all stereotypes, they became cool as mint and smooth as honey for the sake of impressing their beaus.
 The guys and girls of the lifeguarding league would converge in a cloud of floral hormones to flirt together, and though I was jealous, I enjoyed the sitcom undertones, brooding like a drama-loving crocodile from the camouflage of the pool, watching the big kids make big memories.

-The whole scene looked like a tribal oasis in which aborigines lived ambrosial lives, where they coasted on the crystalline water and lollygagged on the lighthearted laughter and feasted on the golden fallout of the sun that swam in through the skylights.
+The whole scene looked like a tribal oasis in which modern aborigines lived ambrosial lives, where they coasted on the crystalline water and lollygagged on the lighthearted laughter and feasted on the golden fallout of the sun that swam in through the skylights.
 The movement of the moments followed a strictly supernatural pattern, like the Milky Way melting into itself, into chocolate nectar at the core of all creation.
 The children swam in swirling circles, the mothers obsessed over their amphibious offspring, and the lifeguards revved their egotistical engines ‘til they smoked like burnt steak.
 It seemed like a predestined memory unfolding yet again in the endless cycle of rebirth.
 Oblivious to it all, we swam faster than missiles, carving carousels in the currents so strong you’d think we could’ve punched a black hole in the floor.

 As a person who feels a lot, who feels emotions so strongly it’s like I’m busting the pink pipes of my heart with every elephantine pulse, whose soul is an electric bloodbath bleeding the embers of Eve’s first PMS nightmare, I am destined to be fazed.
 Some can roar on by like wildebeests cloaked in a suit of ice-cold iron and cough blood without batting an eye, who slap their outdated feelzies out of their face the moment they begin to swarm it in a flock of flaxen dots.
-This special breed of warrior humanoid is known to keep a face as bitchy as a pack of wild dogs and a soul-garden so dry it rivals the humor of a bitter Brit.
+This special breed of warrior humanoid is known to keep a face as b!tchy as a pack of wild dogs and a soul-garden so dry it rivals the humor of a bitter Brit.
 Only cacti and curses and pickled porcupines inhabit this garden—anything weak is welcome to die.

 But me, I can fake the scowl of a warrior only so long.
 I can pretend to be the Nazi, but just for a nanosecond before I break into a harmonious hugging spree.
-I can act like an asshole, but in the end I’d rather be a peach.
+I can act like an @$$h01e, but in the end I’d rather be a peach.
 Or a pillow made of cashmere.
 Or a cumulus cloud comprised of cotton candy, that chugs through the sky kissing the earth in shadows.

 It’s almost as if my nervous system is too electric for my body, with my wiring all warped and wry in my tiny frame—like I’m a bundle of concentrated nerves compacted into a single atom… as if a mega-computer were crammed into the skull of an unarmed teddy bear.
 I have the guts of a Goliathan in the form of a peanut butter plop, with the punch of paper mache and the monologue of a mime.
 My blood is silken scarlet housed in a microscopic engine, and she’s happy to keep gobbling up years and manifesting memories and keep the huffing puffing wolf of life alive, but sadly she keeps getting choked to near death by the toxic influx of foreign affairs.
 Too much data, not enough drawers.
 Vanilla or chocolate?
 Mortgage, or homelessness?
 Job, or homelessness?
 Taxes or prison?
 Health and happiness, or death and despair?
 I am boggled to the brim by the sheer weight of life’s extremes and the vast potpourri of choices set before me.